 The School Board may, in accordance with the procedures set forth in Va.
-Code § 22.1-276.01 et seq. and upon a finding that a school-age child has been
+Code § 22.1-276.01 et seq., Article 3 of Chapter 14, and upon a finding that a school-age child has been

 - (i) charged with an offense relating to the Commonwealth's laws, or with a violation of School Board policies, on weapons, alcohol or drugs, or intentional injury to another person; - (ii) found guilty or not innocent of a crime that resulted in or could have resulted in injury to others, or of an offense that is required to be disclosed to the superintendent of the school division pursuant to subsection G of Va.
 Code § 16.1-260; - (iii)suspended pursuant to Va.
-Code § 22.1-277.05; or - (iv) expelled from school attendance pursuant to Va.
-Code §§ 22.1-277.06, 22.1-277.07, or subsection C of § 22.1-277, require a student to attend an alternative education program as provided by Va.
+Code § 22.1-277.05; or - (iv)expelled from school attendance pursuant to Va.
+Code §§ 22.1-277.06, 22.1-277.07, or subsection C of § 22.1-277, require the student to attend an alternative education program as provided by Va.
 Code § 22.1-209.1:2 or 22.1-277.2:1.

-Whenever a court orders any pupil into an alternative education program, including a program of general educational development, offered in the public schools, the School Board will determine the appropriate alternative education placement of the pupil regardless of whether the pupil attends the public schools it supervises or resides within its school division.
+Whenever a court orders any pupil into an alternative education program, including a program preparing students for a high school equivalency examination approved by the Board of Education, offered in the public schools, the local school board of the school division in which the program is offered shall determine the appropriate alternative education placement of the pupil regardless of whether the pupil attends the public schools it supervises or resides within its school division.